Tissue engineering: Modern era (20th and 21st centuries)

 Today hydrogels are considered the preferred choice of bio-inks for 3-D bioprinting since they mimic cells' natural ECM while also containing strong mechanical properties capable of sustaining 3-D structures.
 Furthermore, hydrogels in conjunction with 3-D bioprinting allow researchers to produce different scaffolds which can be used to form new tissues or organs.
 3-D printed tissues still face many challenges such as adding vasculature.
 Meanwhile, 3-D printing parts of tissues definitely will improve our understanding of the human body, thus accelerating both basic and clinical research.

+Among the hydrogels, Festigel, a thermo-reversible gelation polymer group of scaffolds have been reported with in vitro tissue engineering and in vivo wound healing efficiency in urethral stricture, periodontal regeneration beside holding potentials in transportation of tissues and cells.
+As a bioinert carrier of cell transplant, in periodontally accelerated osteogenic orthodontics, dental pulp stem cells encapsulated in Festigel and transplanted, have been reported enhancing alveolar bone thickness with a faster healing.